netzob/netzob/README.rst

 Technical Description
 ---------------------

-This version of Netzob must be used as a python 2.7 library.
+This version of Netzob must be used as a Python 3 library.
 It can either be imported in your scripts or in your favorite interactive shell (ipython?).

 Once installed, we recommend the following statement to import Netzob::